The Good and Dangerous Prayer: A Seminar: “Our Father in Heaven”

 The content of the Lord’s Prayer (Matthew 6:9-13) is a structure through which to organize the church to be salt and light in society (Matthew 5:13-16).
 This prayer is good to those who seek the good, and dangerous to those who do not seek the good.
 If we lived by by it, how simple, ordered and prosperous life would be.

 There are four comprehensive arenas addressed in the universality of the Lord’s Prayer:

-- Family – Our Father in heaven, holy is your Name.
+- Family – Our Father, the One in the heavens, holy is your Name.

-- Politics – Your kingdom come, your will be done, on earth as in heaven.
+- Politics – Your kingdom come, your will be done, in heaven and on earth.